Trade Like a Pro: Top 10 Claude Prompts for Stock Analysis (2026)

 Format as a professional investment policy document with a visual pie chart description.

-My situation: [DESCRIBE YOUR AGE, INCOME, SAVINGS, GOALS, RISK TOLERANCE, AND ACCOUNT TYPE - 401K, IRA, TAXABLE]"
+My situation: [DESCRIBE YOUR AGE, INCOME, SAVINGS, GOALS, RISK TOLERANCE, AND ACCOUNT TYPE - 401K, IRA, TAXABLE]

 6. A Citadel-Grade Technical Analysis System

-"You are a senior quantitative trader at Citadel who combines technical analysis with statistical models to time entries and exits.
+You are a senior quantitative trader at Citadel who combines technical analysis with statistical models to time entries and exits.

 I need a full technical analysis breakdown of a stock.
-Analyze:

 Current trend direction on daily, weekly, and monthly timeframes